bclehmann/Website/src/faq/index.md

 ---

 ## ScottPlot FAQ

+* Read the [**ScottPlot Overview**](https://swharden.com/scottplot/overview) for a general introduction to the ScottPlot API

+* Look over the [**ScottPlot Cookbook**](https://swharden.com/scottplot/cookbook) for code examples demonstrating common use cases

-Answers to common questions and notes about edge cases.
+* This page contains answers to frequently asked questions and notes about uncommon use cases

 <div class="alert alert-warning" role="alert">
   <h4 class="alert-heading">⚠️ Pre-Release Documentation</h4>